Books and Isolation

 I can still remember the day I read my first Agatha Christie, some time around my early teens.
 It was A Murder is Announced and I was out on the back lawn, with about four pages to go.
 My parents were running around inside, trying to make me get ready to go somewhere, and I was sitting up against the garage, turning pages, basically hiding, because there was no way I was leaving until I’d found out the solution to this mystery.
 And when I got to it, I was just blown away – by how I’d been led along and then tricked.

-Is it weird to have a book as a formative experience?
 Of course it didn’t feel significant at the time.
 But from that point onwards, I searched the library shelves for mysteries, trying to replicate that first thrill.

 And now, decades later, I try to write books like that.
 I want them to be page-turners and intriguing puzzles, scattered with clues.
 And at the end the clues are pulled together, into the story of a terrible murder.
 Pretty classical stuff.